Vekkesind · Astrology>Libra Articles

 What Tarot Cards Represent Libra?

 Libra is ruled by Venus, the planet of beauty, connection, and mutual appreciation.
 As an air sign, Libra seeks harmony through thought, communication, and fair-minded partnership.
 These qualities find rich expression in the tarot, where Libra’s energy spans both the Major and Minor Arcana.
-The scales that symbolize this sign are not just about balance for its own sake but about the ongoing, active work of seeing clearly and responding with integrity.
+The scales that symbolize this sign go beyond balance for its own sake.
+They represent the ongoing, active work of seeing clearly and responding honestly.

 The short answer: Libra is most closely associated with the Justice card and the Empress in the Major Arcana, and with several Swords cards in the Minor Arcana, including the Queen, Two, Page, and Ace.